pcurt/mapio-docs/docs/source/os-update.rst

 RAUC uses cryptographic signing and verification of updates using OpenSSL (signatures based on x.509 certificates).
 An image update is called a bundle.

-Check that the setup wizard webserver is running using the epaper interface.
+Check that the setup web server is running using the epaper interface.
-The webserver is automatically running at first boot and until it has been disabled.
+The web server is automatically running at first boot and until it has been disabled.

 With a navigator, go the address http://YOUR_LOCAL_IP/